 If you are passionate about using the law to deliver social justice, and you are looking for a fantastic opportunity to complete your training and move on to the next stage in a career advancing access to justice, then the Justice First Fellowship is for you.

-Applications to join the 2021 cohort of Fellows opened on 16 August 2021 and will close at 5pm on 13 September 2021.
-You can find the list of Host organisations here.
+Applications to join the 2021 cohort are now closed.
+You can find the list of those Host organisations here.

 What does the Justice First Fellowship involve?

 - Training contract: a two year fully funded training contract in a selected specialist social welfare law agency in any UK nation, and a free place on the Professional Skills Course at BPP campuses, or equivalent compulsory training in Scotland and Northern Ireland.

 - A project: working with the host organisation to develop a project that will help advance access to justice.
 This can potentially provide a future income stream for their host organisation.

 - Extra support: regular sessions on developing a project, professional development skills, additional training e.g. communications, campaigning and fundraising, well-being support currently provided by Claiming Space, and access to useful networks.

 - Joining a cohort: building important relationships and gaining peer support from other fellows, and being part of the JFF alumni following qualification.